 What’s the one thing I could have really used during my first pregnancy?
 A crystal ball.
 Pregnancy is one of those life events for which no one can adequately prepare you.
 No matter how many stories you hear, how much information you read or how much advice you receive, you won’t know how your pregnancy will play out until you’re, well, pregnant.

-Ask the midwife: 4 things new moms should know When I was pregnant with my first child four years ago, I was equal parts ecstatic and terrified.
+When I was pregnant with my first child four years ago, I was equal parts ecstatic and terrified.
 Motherhood is an experience I had wanted for a long time, but there were so many unknowns.
 For a control freak like me, it was sometimes hard to balance my excitement and anxiety.
 There were so many random, ridiculous and rational things to worry about during pregnancy.
 Could I get an epidural with a back tattoo?
 Would people always offer me their seats on the bus?
 Would wearing the wrong bra affect my milk production?
 Yes.
 No. Maybe.
 But what are some of the other things I wished I knew going into mommyhood or was surprised to learn?
 Let’s take a look.

 1. You won’t look as pregnant as you feel.